Madhavi-Sugathadasa/Flack/README.md

 # Flack
 Created an **online messaging service** named as **Flack** using **Socket.IO** to communicate between clients and servers.

 Technologies: Javascript, python, flask, HTML5, CSS3 and Bootstrap 4.
+App is responsive on a mobile screen and a larger window.

 View Screencast on https://www.youtube.com/watch?v=203qFafnLxU